 For a detailed account of the facts and proof that Garcia chose to ignore, allowing Nichols to walk scot-free, read A State of Disgrace: Is the Texas Veterinary Board Really Protecting the Public?

 Note: Ed Nichols, Crestway Animal Clinic, and their lawyers failed in their legal attempts to squash the truth of what Nichols did to Suki.
-There is no judgment, ruling, verdict, gag order or court order controlling the content of this or any of my sites.
+There is no judgment, no ruling, no verdict, no gag order, no cease and desist order, or any court order of any kind controlling the content of this or any of my sites.

 Never has been, never will be.